DuckyBlender/nn-pico/README.md

 ## Performance

-The performance of this NN is practically instant.
-More detailed benchmarks will be coming soon.
+The performance of this NN is impressive:
+- Loading weights: 15ms
+- Running the NN: 17ms
+- Frame Rate: This NN could be ran at 30fps, making it suitable for real-time applications.
+Since it's single-core, there's potential for even more performance or accuracy improvements.

 ## Future Work

 We're always looking to improve and expand on this project.
-If you have any suggestions or want to contribute, feel free to open an issue or submit a pull request.
+Some ideas we'd like to explore:

+- Create a web-based user interface to visualize and interact with the NN
+- Wire the Pico to a touch screen to create a standalone, interactive demo
+- Port this to a Garmin touch-screen watch

 ## License